cdrpro/cdrpro.github.io/_macros/en/cardgenerator.md

 price: 44.95
 sticky: true
 permalink: /en/macros/cardgenerator/
-description: The new tool for generating and placement a large number of barcodes, qr codes, images and text, based on variables data, developed especially for actual CorelDRAW versions (X7–2018).
+description: The new tool for generating and placement a large number of barcodes, qr codes, images and text, based on variables data, developed especially for actual CorelDRAW versions.
 color: "#ffb505"
 ---